LuMamba: Latent Unified Mamba for Electrode Topology-Invariant and Efficient EEG Modeling: Methodology

 \subsection{Self-supervised Pre-training}

 We investigate whether self-supervised learning for \gls{eeg} can go beyond the masked reconstruction paradigm.
-To this end, we adapt \gls{lejepa}~\cite{balestriero2025lejepaprovablescalableselfsupervised}, originally proposed for images, to \gls{eeg} signals. \gls{lejepa} aligns local and global views while regularizing the latent space toward an isotropic distribution, which can reduce sensitivity to classifier variability.
-We evaluate whether this distribution-regularized objective yields more informative representations than reconstruction alone by pre-training LuMamba with masked reconstruction, \gls{lejepa}, and their combination.
+To this end, we adapt \gls{lejepa}~\cite{balestriero2025lejepaprovablescalableselfsupervised}, originally proposed for images, to \gls{eeg} signals.
+By encouraging more isotropic embedding distributions, \gls{lejepa} can reduce sensitivity to classifier variability and lower downstream prediction risk~\cite{balestriero2025lejepaprovablescalableselfsupervised}.
+We evaluate whether this objective yields more informative representations than reconstruction alone by pre-training LuMamba with masked reconstruction, \gls{lejepa}, and their combination.